Parallel Unlearning in Inherited Model Networks: Capturing Model-Inheritance

-Training tasks are typically segmented into multiple sub-tasks, distributed among various computing nodes or servers for execution, as documented in~\cite{ge2023compressed,dean2012large,abadi2016tensorflow,paszke2019pytorch,li2014efficient}.
-Each node independently processes its designated sub-task and periodically synchronizes its model parameters with others to collectively refine the global model.
-This iterative process is crucial, particularly in DDPL topologies — similar to the FL topology depicted in Figure~\ref{fig:FL} — which require the sub-tasks $E$, $F$, and $H$, as well as the aggregated model $I$, to be updated continually with each new iteration of the global model $D$.
+\textbf{Distributed Data-Parallel Learning.} Training tasks are divided into sub-tasks and distributed across computing nodes or servers~\cite{liu2024fishers,dean2012large}.
+Each node processes its sub-task independently and periodically synchronizes parameters to update the global model.
+This iterative process is essential in DDPL topologies—similar to the FL topology in Fig.~\ref{fig:FL}—where sub-tasks $E$, $F$, and $H$ and the aggregated model $I$ must be updated with every new iteration of the global model $D$.